pedestal/pedestal-docs/documentation/application-overview.md

 ### Why use queues?

+Queues separate application concerns.
+They eliminate the direct connection between callback functions which are triggered by events and all of the code which deals with state transitions.
 Queues separate application concerns from the complexity of I/O in the browser.
-From the applications perspective, all input comes in as a stream of messages and all output is placed on a queue and quickly forgotten.
+From the application's perspective, all input comes in as a stream of messages and all output is placed on a queue and quickly forgotten.

 The black box above contains all of the code which determines what this application actually does.
-This code controls what happens and when it should happen.
-Queues are used to isolate this code from everything else.
 The code inside the black box doesn't know anything about the DOM or even that it is running in a browser.
 This means that this code can be run when the DOM is not available, for example, in a Web Worker.
 It can also be run on the server and tested from Clojure.

-Testing this component is easy.
+Testing this is now easy.
 We can send it fabricated data and examine the output data.
-There are not dependencies on any web technology.
+There are no dependencies on any web technology.

 Using queues for input and output also allows us to be flexible in